lorenzo-biava/starchat/README.md

 ##Test

+* Unit tests are available with `sbt test` command
-A set of test script is present inside scripts/api_test
+* A set of test script is present inside scripts/api_test

 ##Troubleshooting